gSchool/galvanize-bookshelf/5_heroku_deployment.md

 In this assignment, you'll deploy your database-drive, HTTP server to Heroku.
 Once your application is deployed, add its URL to your Github repository.

-Remember to run the following shell command to generate a secret key that's used to sign each cookie session on production.
+Remember to generate a secret key that'll be used to sign session information on the production environment.

 ```shell
 bash -c 'heroku config:set SESSION_SECRET=$(openssl rand -hex 64)'